Candidate Privacy Notice

-This privacy notice describes how Financial Times Group and its wholly-owned subsidiaries (“FT Group”) collect and use information about you as a candidate, in accordance with the General Data Protection Regulation (GDPR).
+This privacy notice describes how Financial Times Group and its wholly-owned subsidiaries (“FT Group”) collect and use information about you as part of the recruitment process.

 Information we hold about you